A Proposal of Multigrid Methods for Hermitian Positive Definite Linear Systems enjoying an order relation: Two-grid and Multigrid iterations

-denotes the coarse grid correction iteration matrix.
+where $CGC_0= I_0-p_0^1 \left[ (p_0^1)^H A_0 p_0^1 \right]^{-1} (p_0^1)^H A_0$ denotes the coarse grid correction iteration matrix.
 The names \emph{intermediate} and \emph{smoothing iteration} used above refer to the multi-iterative terminology \cite{Smulti}: we say that a method is multi-iterative if it is composed by at least two distinct iterations.
-The idea is that these basic components should have complementary spectral behaviors so that the whole procedure is quickly convergent.
-In our case the target of the smoothing iteration is to reduce the error in the subspace where $A_0$ is well-conditioned, but such an iteration will be slowly convergent in the complementary space.
-The coarse grid correction iteration matrix is a (non-Hermitian) projector (see e.g. \cite{Sun}) and therefore shows spectral radius equal to $1$.
-As a consequence, the corresponding iterative procedure does not converge at all, but it is very quickly convergent in the subspace where $A_0$ is ill-conditioned, if $p_0^1$ is chosen in such a way that its columns span a subspace ``close enough'' to the ill-conditioned one.
-Finally, the \emph{intermediate} iteration is strongly convergent in that subspace where the combined effect of the other two iterations resulted to be less effective.
+The idea is that these basic components should have complementary spectral behaviors so that the whole procedure is quickly convergent (for details see \cite{Smulti} and Sections 7.2 and 7.3 in \cite{mcirco}).
 Notice that in our setting of Hermitian positive definite and uniformly bounded sequences, the subspace where $A_0$ is ill-conditioned corresponds to the subspace in which $A_0$ has small eigenvalues.

-Starting from the TGM, we introduce the MGM.
-Indeed, the main difference with respect to the TGM is as follows: instead of solving directly the linear system with coefficient matrix $A_1$, we can apply recursively the projection strategy so obtaining a {\em multigrid method}.
+Starting from the TGM, the MGM is easily introduced.
+Indeed, the main difference with respect to the TGM is as follows: instead of solving directly the linear system with coefficient matrix $A_1$, we apply recursively the projection strategy so obtaining a {\em multigrid method}.
 Let us use the Galerkin formulation and let $n_0>n_1>\ldots >n_l>0$, with $l$ being the maximal number of recursive calls and with $N(n_s)$ being the corresponding matrix sizes.